 Subsidized Federal Direct Loan

 Eligibility for the Subsidized Loan is based on financial need as determined by the federal processor and the Financial Aid Office.
 The Subsidized Loan does not accrue interest until a student graduates or drops below half time enrollment.
-Direct Subsidized Loans disbursed after July 1, 2013 have a fixed rate of 3.86% for the 2013-14 academic year.
+Direct Subsidized Loans disbursed between July 1, 2014 and June 30, 2015 have a fixed interest rate of 4.66%.
 Graduate students are not eligible for this type of loan.

 Effective July 1, 2013, a first-time borrower is allowed to receive Federal Direct Subsidized loans (if eligible) for up to 150% of the published length of the program of study.
 You are a first-time borrower if you have no outstanding Federal Direct Stafford Loan balance as of July 1, 2013.
 For a 4-year bachelor’s degree program, the maximum period of subsidized loan eligibility is 6 years.
 Read more information on the 150% Federal Direct Subsidized Loan Time Limit

 Unlike the Subsidized Loan, financial need is not a requirement for the Unsubsidized Loan, and the interest on the Unsubsidized Loan begins to accrue immediately upon disbursement.
 Loans that disburse between July 1, 2014 and June 30, 2015 have an interest rate of 4.66% for Undergraduates (6.21% for Graduates).
 Students can pay the interest quarterly or allow the interest to add to the principal.

 |Freshman||$5,500 (up to $3500 Subsidized)||$9,500 (up to $3,500 Subsidized)|